opengisch/QField-docs/en/prepare/attributes-from.rst

   .. figure:: /images/relation_editor_widget_list.png
      :width: 500px

 The relation widget shows all the referencing child features in a list.
-It's possible to add, delete and open them.
+It is possible to add, delete and open them.

 The visual identification of the list entries are done via the "Display Expression" of the child layer.